Olumiant 2 mg Film-Coated Tablets

 Immunosuppressive medicinal products

 Combination with biological DMARDs, biological immunomodulators or other JAK inhibitors has not been studied.
-In rheumatoid arthritis, use of baricitinib with potent immunosuppressive medicinal products such as azathioprine, tacrolimus, or ciclosporin was limited in clinical studies, and a risk of additive immunosuppression cannot be excluded.
+In rheumatoid arthritis and juvenile idiopathic arthritis, use of baricitinib with potent immunosuppressive medicinal products such as azathioprine, tacrolimus, or ciclosporin was limited in clinical studies, and a risk of additive immunosuppression cannot be excluded.
 In atopic dermatitis and alopecia areata, combination with ciclosporin or other potent immunosuppressants has not been studied and is not recommended (see section 4.4).

 Potential for other medicinal products to affect the pharmacokinetics of baricitinib